 If there's one thing that's certain, it's taxes!
 I use this account to save money to cover my quarterly tax obligation to Uncle Sam.

 I use this account o run payroll to pay myself, my employees, and contractors.
 For payroll, I use a company called Gusto - Payroll can be a nightmare, and they've made it so easy - I love them!

 To set up these accounts above, I leveraged the approach from the Profit First book by Mike Michalowicz that I highly recommend.
 As my business continues to grow, I need a proper strategy to align the management of my business finances.
-While I'm not yet following the advanced profit-first approach, I will be soon as I'm getting there.
+The Profit First approach works for me.